ankitvgupta/ankitvgupta.github.io/_posts/2025-11-10-minimum-evolvable-product.md

 Tesla's story reveals another reality: products evolve via an *evolutionary search* starting from what the early adopters wanted.
 Why does the Tesla Model Y, a mass market vehicle, have a faster 0-60 than a Lamborghini and better tech than a BMW, but worse suspension and plushness than a Toyota?
 Turns out the early adopters and second generation adopters cared more about tech and acceleration than comfort.
 Would a mass-market vehicle designed in a vacuum have a 0 to 60 of \< 3 seconds?
 Probably not.
 But it's an outcome of the search algorithm that Tesla ran that happened to start with a sports car.
 If the early adopters were willing to pay $150k for a slow, plush vehicle, I bet Tesla's cars today would look very different.

 So when just starting out, think about a minimum *viable* product as a minimum *evolvable* product.
-That is, one that can be subject to market pressures and evolve from into a mature one.
+That is, one that can be subject to market pressures and evolve from there into a mature one.
 It's freeing to know that the product will change a lot so it doesn't have to be perfect from the start.
 On the other hand, how it changes is likely a function of where it begins.

 (and to those wondering what we do at YC, we help founders run this counterintuitive algorithm.)